 Checking Your Credit Reports

 Go through the reports thoroughly.
 You’re looking for two things in particular:

 - Errors that you will have to dispute

 - Unpaid collections that you will have to pay

 RELATED: How to Get a Free Credit Report

-When it comes to unpaid collections, you want to make sure there are no surprise delinquencies eating up your credit.
+You want to make sure there are no surprise delinquencies affecting your credit.
 If there are, many times they’ll be small bills that you just forgot about or that got lost in the mail.
 Get those things paid off as soon as possible before you apply for a mortgage.

 Monitor Your Credit Score

-Now that you’ve done a background check on your credit profile, the next thing to do is continually monitor your credit score.
-This will ensure it continues to hold steady or improve as you get closer to applying for a mortgage loan.
+Now that you’ve addressed your credit profile, you need to start monitoring your credit score — continually.
+This will ensure it continues to hold steady or even improves as you get closer to applying for a mortgage loan.

 “Both coach you on how to bump up your score over time, and they’re very sophisticated with how they do it,” Clark says.
 “So if the goal is to get a lower interest rate, start working on it nine months before with these sites.
 You should be able to see a substantial impact on your score that many months out.”